Do I Qualify?

 Arkansas

 Those with a valid out-of-state medical recommendation and card can legally purchase medical marijuana in Arkansas, provided they fill out a visiting patient form and can provide proof of their out-of-state medical marijuana registration.
 Visiting patients also need to pay a $50 application fee.
-If approved, a visiting patient may purchase medical marijuana in Arkansas for a 30-day period per application.
+If approved, a visiting patient may purchase medical marijuana in Arkansas for 30 days per application.

 Qualified registered patients are allowed to purchase up to 2.5 ounces from a dispensary every 14 days.